 HIV and AIDS-Related Cancer: Overview

 Acquired immune deficiency syndrome (AIDS) is a disease of the immune system caused by infection with the human immunodeficiency virus (HIV).
-HIV is transmitted from person to person most commonly in blood and bodily secretions such as semen.
+HIV is transmitted from person to person most commonly in blood and bodily secretions, such as semen.
 A person with HIV is highly vulnerable to life-threatening conditions because HIV severely weakens the body’s immune system.
 When HIV infection causes symptoms and specific disease syndromes, the disease is called AIDS.

-For people with HIV, these three cancers are often called “AIDS-defining conditions,” meaning that if a person with an HIV infection has one of these cancers it can signify the development of AIDS.
+For people with HIV, these 3 cancers are often called “AIDS-defining conditions.”
+This means that if a person with an HIV infection has 1 of these cancers, it can mean that AIDS has developed.

-HIV/AIDS-related Kaposi sarcoma causes lesions to arise in more than one area of the body, including the skin, lymph nodes, and organs such as the liver, spleen, lungs, and digestive tract.
+HIV/AIDS-related Kaposi sarcoma causes lesions to arise in more than 1 area of the body, including the skin, lymph nodes, and organs such as the liver, spleen, lungs, and digestive tract.
 Learn more about Kaposi sarcoma.